 Council Proposal on ECI’s Digital Dimension Would Severely Damage ECI Instrument!

 The option to use individual Online Collection Systems (iOCS) for ECIs is widely adopted by ECI organizers and it significantly contributes to improving the efficiency of the online signature collection in the ECI process.
 And yet Council has suggested banning iOCS, while the EU Commission and the European Parliament have proposed to maintain the legal option for iOCS.
 Banning iOCS would imply a lack of choice for ECI organizers and destroy valuable civil society resources that have been developed over the past years.
 This could result in considerable damage to the digital dimension of the ECI.
-The online dimension is key for the successful implementation of the ECI instrument, writes Carsten Berg.
+The online dimension is key for the successful implementation of the ECI instrument, writes Carsten Berg, Director of The ECI Campaign.

 The possibility to collect ECI signatures online across the EU through Online Collection Systems (OCS) is one of the most fundamental elements necessary to making the ECI instrument successful.
 In practice, most ECI signatures are collected online (more than 62%).
 Problems with the online collection of statements of support “hamper the chances for the initiative to reach the 1-million threshold of statements of support and consequently the overall functioning of the ECI instrument” (European Commission 2017: 30).
 Against this backdrop the Commission has proposed to: a) maintain the legal provision for “individual Online Collection Systems” (i-OCS); and b) to transform the current Commission OCS into a “centralized Online Collection System” (c-OCS).
 In other words, according to the Commission, ECI organizers should continue to have the right to either set up their own i-OCS or make use of the c-OCS.
 Civil society actors involved in the ECI community agree with the Commission’s position on both counts.